 The best way to set yourself up for success is to create a plan.
-A plan can help you break down a goal into smaller, manageable chunks and also help you get a better sense of understanding behind the ‘what, why, who, and how.’
+A plan can help you break down a goal into smaller, manageable chunks and also help you better understand the ‘what, why, who, and how.’

-First, think of the area of self-control you want to get better at and the behavior you want to change.
+First, think of the area of self-control you want to improve and the behavior you want to change.
 Pick one thing you want to focus on.
 Then ask yourself:

 - What are three things I can do prepare for this change?